DaniilChubanov/alpha/README.md

-# alpha
+# Alpha
-Main repository.
-For sharing my codes, files and so on
+This is my main reprository.
+It is public and you can see examples of my works here